Note 2023 is the last year that I will maintain this site--there is currently no plan to continue it after that.

 University of Wisconsin.
 He is a marketing manager at

-a member of the adjunct faculty at Santa Clara University,
+also a member of the adjunct faculty at Santa Clara

-where he teaches courses on Fourier analysis, and on the
+University, where he teaches courses on Fourier analysis,

 I am Sergio Zarantonello and I would like to

 (Reuse an old code if your are using the same programs, projects...
 Only create a new code if

 you are doing something differently than in the past.
 Duplicate codes will be merged.